Non-reversible stationary states for majority voter and Ising dynamics on trees: Definitions and main results

 \begin{remark} This distribution is also not reversible.
 Indeed, if the process is run for a positive amount of time and then reversed, then the vertices change their opinion from majority to minority.
 It is straightforward to generalise this theorem to directed trees $\mathcal T^d$ with $d$ an odd integer above three, at the cost of slightly complicating the calculations. \end{remark}

-In analogy with Remark~\ref{rem:Zd}, one can define the majority dynamics on a $d$-dimensional periodic lattice of odd degree (to avoid ties).
+\begin{remark} In analogy with Remark~\ref{rem:Zd}, one can define the majority dynamics on a $d$-dimensional periodic lattice of odd degree (to avoid ties), for instance by taking $\mathbb Z^d$ and removing one edge per vertex, in a periodic way.
 In this case, it is easy to see that shift-invariant, stationary measures are supported on frozen configurations.
 Indeed, each time a vertex updates, the number of disagreement edges decreases strictly.
-Thus, if one starts from a non-frozen shift-invariant measure, then the density of disagreement edges decreases strictly over time, which implies immediately that such a measure is not stationary.
+Thus, if one starts from a non-frozen shift-invariant measure, then the density of disagreement edges decreases strictly over time, which implies immediately that such a measure is not stationary (the argument can be made more precise along the lines of Remark~\ref{rem:Zd}). \end{remark}